heptarch/heptarch.github.io/drafts/tarkovsky.md

 promotion of *Stalker* and his plans to leave for Italy.

-I speculated that while the diary entries would probably be in a journal elsewhere, the May 79 cabinet might house some Italian correspondence, the logistics of which might bore the average reader but provide the scholar some biographical insight.
+I had studied the existing archival notes in my first two weeks.
+They suggested that, while the diary entries themselves were elsewhere, the May 79 cabinet might house correspondence with the Italian authorities, or negotiations with the Soviet film authorities.
+They might bore the average reader, but offer insights to the biographer and cultural materialist.
-I would dutifully draw some diagrams, create accession numbers and EAD entries, ask Chiara (if I could find her) for keys to the other relevant cabinets, and finish my summer by changing hats and penning a short analysis, with editorial recommendations, for Andre(i/a).
+In all probability, I would ask Chiara for more keys, draw some provenance diagrams, create accession numbers and EADs, and finish my summer by changing hats and penning an editorial recommendation.
+This, at least, was my surmise.

 <figure>
     <div style="text-align:center"><img src